 Acknowledgements.
-We are very thankful to Constantine Khroulev, Ed Bueler, and Andy Aschwanden for their constant help and development with PISM, without whom this work would not have been possible.
-Julien Seguinot would like to thank John Jansen and Martin Margold for insightful early discussions; Susan Ivy-Ochs for being a constant (droid) motivator; Popi, Mattheos, Karsta, Stefan, Françoise, and Dominique for welcoming him on Anafi and providing agreeable conditions for work in times of a pandemic; and the Long Haul Trucker for conveying his laptop and data unbroken for 5000 km across Europe and 14 countries.
-Ian Delaney thanks Frédéric Herman for valuable support and conversations while at the University of Lausanne.
-Both authors thank the anonymous reviewer and Ian Evans (aided by Iestyn Barr, Jeremy Ely, Matt Tomkins, Pippa Whitehouse, Cristina Balaban, and Matt Wiecek) for providing constructive feedback which has been incorporated into the present paper and the associate editor Andreas Lang for handling the reviews.
-The (previously published) ice flow simulations were made with computer resources provided by the Swiss National Supercomputing Centre (CSCS) allocation nos. s573 and sm13 made to Julien Seguinot.
+We are very thankful to Constantine Khroulev, Ed Bueler, and Andy Aschwanden for their constant help and develop-

+- 280 ment with PISM, without whom this work would not have been possible.
+J. Seguinot would like to thank John Jansen and Martin Margold for insightful early discussions, Susan Ivy-Ochs for being a constant (droid) motivator, Popi, Karsta and StefanMattheos, Karsta, Stefan, Françoise and Dominique for welcoming him on Anafi and providing agreeable conditions for work in times of pandemic, and the Long Haul Trucker for conveying his laptop and data unbroken for 5000 km across Europe and fourteen countries.
+I. Delaney thanks Frédéric Herman for valuable support and conversations while at University of Lausanne.
+Both authors thank an anonymous reviewer and Ian Evans - 285 (aided by Iestyn Barr, Jeremy Ely, Matt Tomkins, Pippa Whitehouse, Cristina Balaban and Matt Wiecek) for providing constructive feedback which has been incorporated in the present paper, and the associate editor Andreas Lang for handling the reviews.
+The (previously published) ice flow simulations were made with computer resources provided by the Swiss National Supercomputing Centre (CSCS) allocations no. s573 and sm13 to J. Seguinot.